luileito/swipetest/README.md

 ## Install

 Windows OS is not supported.
+A Unix-like OS is expected with GNU awk installed.
+In Debian-based Linux distributions you can run `sudo apt install gawk`.

 You need PHP >= 5 and a web server (we highly recommend nginx).